 Schema and semantic search

 Prior to the introduction of Schema markup, more complicated microformats such as hCard could be used to identify aspects of a webpage to search engines.
-As it is stated in The Art of SEO, before Schema, “semantic markup was largely the province of academia”.

 With Schema, the opportunities for improving your appearance in search are extensive: Restaurants can indicate their 5 star reviews and have them pulled through to search results, entertainment venues can do the same with their event timetables, and courier services can advertise their starting prices.